RezaYM/rezaym.github.io/_pages/cv.md

 * **Ph.D** Industrial Engineering, University of Tehran, 2013.

 ### Research Experience (also check-out [here](https://rezaym.github.io/Research/) )
-* Research Assistant at UIUC ( May 2016 - Present):
+* Research Assistant at UIUC ( Aug 2015 - Present):
   * Revenue Management and Choice Modeling in Presence of Context Effects,
   * Dynamic Learning of Customer Choice Models,
   * Easing Optimization of Non-Convex Functions with overparameterization Using Neural Nets.